 A capacity crowd assembled at the MGM Grand to witness the expected execution.
 Here came the next knockout; the only question was how dramatic and violent it would be.
 When the bell rang and Tyson landed a right hand that sent Holyfield skittering across the ring, it looked like the fight might be over in the opening minute.
 But then a strange sight presented itself: Tyson’s appointed victim did not cave in and crumble and in fact, did not appear to be the least bit intimidated.
-Instead, to everyone’s shock, he was fighting back, manhandling Tyson in the clinches and scoring with quick left hooks to the body as Tyson bulled forward and then hard right hands upstairs.
+Instead, to everyone’s shock, he was fighting back, scoring with quick left hooks to the body as Tyson bulled forward, and then hard right hands upstairs.
 This was the last thing anyone expected, including the defending champion.

 In round two Holyfield did what no opponent had done to Tyson since his loss to Douglas almost seven years earlier: force him to the ropes and hit him with flush shots, including a powerful left that snapped Mike’s head back.
 And at that moment, the outcome was decided; Tyson did not know how to deal with an opponent who refused to follow the familiar script.
 By contrast, Holyfield’s confidence only grew as he continued to exploit his advantages in height, reach and physical strength, while mixing in a few head butts for good measure.

 Back in 1996, Holyfield vs Tyson was compared to Ali vs Frazier for action and excitement, such was the fight’s impact.
 But in retrospect it’s clear the drama of the contest stemmed primarily from Tyson’s perceived supremacy and the shock of seeing Holyfield stand up to him.
 It was actually a one-sided fight, Tyson winning few exchanges.
 The only round that clearly belonged to him was the fifth when he finally landed some clean blows, including his trademark left hook-left uppercut combination, which momentarily discouraged the challenger.